Camberwick Green, Trumpton and Chigley

 In Mr.Dagenham's episode - The helicopter was great.
 But ....

-# 4. And the sound effect sounds like a domestic vacuum cleaner.
+and No.3 - The sound effect sounds very much like a vacuum cleaner.

-The reason is simply that the set makers ran out of time to add them.
+Well the set makers simply ran out of time to add them.

-Mind you,it is quite refreshing not to see all the modern aesthetic clutter like tv aerials, satellite dishes, exterior electricity meters et al.
+Mind you,it is quite refreshing not to see all the modern aesthetic clutter like tv aerials, satellite dishes, exterior electricity meters etc.

 Just a couple of dialogue-only observations to finish off Camberwick ....